DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.6.3 Public Key Infrastructure (PKI)
     - 📂**Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)
+        - Digital certificates contain public keys that belong to someone or something (e.g. a web server).
+The standard package that holds the public keys is the ITU-TSS X.509 format.
+There are several other fields within the certificate such as the subject’s name and the Certificate Authorities (CA) signature.
+The CA is the trusted source of certificates.
+They (human and computer combined) are charged with knowing for sure who the key will belong to and then publishing the X.509 certificate.
     - The key/certificate life-cycle management consists of six phases:
         - 🧭pre-certification
         - 🧭initialization